 Health and Health Care

-Therefore, we support programs, activities and organizations that work to promote and enhance pre-kindergarten, K-12 and special education initiatives, as well as adult education, medical literacy and nonprofit organizational sustainability.
+Our goals is to improve the educational standards and opportunities in the Tri-Cities area.
+We believe that investing in education today, particularly for our youth, will improve their health and quality of life.
+Therefore, we support programs, activities and organizations that promote and enhance pre-kindergarten, K-12 and special education initiatives, as well as adult education, medical literacy, and nonprofit organizational sustainability.

 *The Health Equity Model is adapted with permission from the Colorado Department of Public Health.